 Key West is a small island town in the Florida Keys known for its clear blue waters, sandy beaches, and sunny weather.
 It is also home to several historic sites, including the Ernest Hemingway House and the Key West Lighthouse.

-Visitors to Key West can enjoy a wide range of activities, from snorkeling and swimming to fishing and exploring the island’s many shops and restaurants.
+You can enjoy a wide range of activities, from snorkeling and swimming to fishing and exploring the island’s many shops and restaurants.

-Whether you’re looking for a relaxing vacation or adventure, Key West has something to offer everyone.
 Don’t forget to grab a piece of key lime pie before you leave.

 3. Everglades National Park